-Should you buy the Fitbit Versa 2 or the Fitbit Inspire 2?
+Fitbit Versa 2 vs. Fitbit Inspire 2: Which should you buy?

 |Yes

-When evaluating whether you need a feature-heavy smartwatch or basic activity tracker, first assess your needs.
-If you need a product that does it all and offers smart features on top of 24/7 heart rate monitoring, Active Zone Minutes, activity, and sleep tracking, the Fitbit Versa 2 is the correct choice for you.
-If you're looking for something more low-key and just need the basics when it comes to all-day activity tracking, the Fitbit Inspire 2 is the way to go.
-Let's break down how these two are alike, and where they differ.
+If you need a tracker that can download your favorite apps, access smart assistance, and give you the convenience of tap and pay, you may want to opt for the Versa 2.
+If you don't care for all those bells and whistles and just want a solid fitness tracker, Fitbit Inspire 2 is the wearable you want.
+But budget also comes into play here.
+Are all of those smart features really worth shelling out nearly double the price of the Inspire 2?
+Let's get granular about what both options offer.

-Fitbit Versa 2 vs Fitbit Inspire 2: Prioritize your features
+Fitbit Versa 2 vs. Fitbit Inspire 2: Activity and sleep tracking

-Let's start with battery life.
-The Fitbit Versa 2 offers a six-day battery life give or take depending on how you use it.
-The Fitbit Inspire 2 offers a 10-day battery life which is far superior.
-If you're one of those people who hates routinely charging your wearables, the Inspire 2 is the right choice.
-It's smart features like Amazon Alexa and the ability to store and play music that eat up a lot of the Versa 2's battery life.

-Both of these products feature Active Zone Minutes to ensure every minute counts while you work out.

-Both of these wearables offer Active Zone Minutes or AZM, which is one of Fitbit's newer features.
-Active Zone Minutes help ensure every minute counts during workouts by buzzing your wrist when you enter your personalized target heart rate zones.
-Both of these products offer 24/7 heart rate monitoring so you can maximize your workouts, see heart rate zones, track sleep stages, and register accurate calorie burn.

-The Fitbit Versa 2 and the Fitbit Inspire 2 both offer premium health and fitness tracking.
-They deliver all-day activity tracking and will keep tabs on your daily steps, distance, and calories burned.
-They offer menstrual health tracking, food logging, sleep tracking, and 20+ exercise modes to deliver real-time stats as you work out.
-Like all Fitbit wearables, they're both swimproof up to 50 meters so you can wear them in the pool, shower, bath, and through your heaviest sweat sessions.
+Fitbit Versa 2 and Fitbit Inspire 2 both offer excellent health and fitness tracking.
+Despite which one you choose, you get the same quality tracking.
+They feature all-day activity tracking and will keep close tabs on your daily steps, distance, calories burned, active minutes, hourly activity, and stationary time.
+They offer menstrual health tracking, food logging, and 20+ exercise modes to deliver real-time stats as you work out.
+Like all Fitbit wearables, they're swim-proof up to 50 meters, so you can wear them in the pool, shower, bath, and through your heaviest sweat sessions.

-You can see your real-time pace and distance by connecting to your phone's GPS.
+Both are efficient at tracking your ZZZ's.
+They feature automatic sleep tracking, silent on-wrist alarms, bedtime reminders, and quality sleep tips in the Fitbit app to help you achieve better rest.
+You can see the time spent in light, deep, and REM sleep stages and will receive insights to help you improve.
+You'll also get a sleep score based on your heart rate, time asleep, and restlessness.
+This personalized score helps you better understand your sleep quality each night and how it affects the way it makes you feel the next day.

+Both of these wearables offer Active Zone Minutes that help ensure every second counts during workouts by buzzing your wrist when you enter your personalized target heart rate zone.
+You can view your workout intensity maps in the Fitbit app to see how your heart rate changes along your routes.
+Both of these products offer 24/7 heart rate monitoring so you can maximize your workouts, view workout intensity maps, track sleep stages, and register accurate calorie burn.

-Neither the Fitbit Versa 2 nor the Fitbit Inspire 2 have built-in GPS, which is kind of a letdown.
-However, you can see your real-time pace and distance by connecting to your phone's GPS.
-You can view maps of your routes in the Fitbit app.
-You can also check out your workout intensity map in the app after your exercise.
-Your workout intensity map will display your heart rate zones throughout your route.
+Neither the Fitbit Versa 2 nor the Fitbit Inspire 2 are outfitted with built-in GPS, which is a major letdown.
+If you want built-in GPS, we recommend upgrading to Fitbit Versa 3 or Fitbit Charge 4.
+However, you can see your real-time pace and distance by connecting to your phone's GPS and view your workout in the Fitbit app.

+Fitbit Versa 2 vs. Fitbit Inspire 2: Smart tech sets them apart

-What sets the Fitbit Versa 2 apart from the Inspire 2 are all of the smart features it's outfitted with.
-You get access to hundreds of customizable clock faces to compliment any style or event.
+What sets the Versa 2 apart from the Inspire 2 is smart technology.
+You can download and access your favorite apps for fitness, sports, news, travel, and more with a simple tap on Fitbit Versa 2.
 You get Amazon Alexa conveniently built-in, so you can do things like control your smart home devices, check the weather and news, and set timers.

-The Fitbit Versa 2 allows you to play and store up to 300 songs directly from your watch.

-The Versa 2 can connect with your wireless headphones so you can listen, store and play up to 300 songs directly from your watch.
-You can also download your favorite Pandora stations or Deezer playlists (monthly music subscriptions required).
-The Fitbit Versa 2 enables you to access your favorite apps straight from your watch face, so you can check on sports, news, travel, transit, and fitness apps with the simple tap of a finger.
+The Versa 2 connects seamlessly with your wireless headphones, so you can store and play up to 300 songs directly from your watch.
+You can also download your favorite Pandora stations, Deezer playlists (monthly music subscriptions required), or control your Spotify account.
+Versa 2 makes it easy to use your credit and debit cards to make secure purchases anywhere that accepts tap-and-pay for smart payments.

-If you're someone who consistently loses their phone, not to worry.
-You can find it with the Find My Phone app on your Fitbit Versa 2.
-All you have to do is tap to activate an alert and your phone will continuously ring and vibrate until you discover its location.
-This is a big-time bonus feature in our book.
-We're all guilty of misplacing our phones from time to time, it's nice to have a way to find them fast.
+Remember that smart features will drain the battery a lot faster, so the Versa 2 only offers up to six days of battery life, depending on use.
+Fitbit Inspire 2 delivers 10 days of battery life and doesn't host smart tech, so you should get close to the full 10 days on a single charge.
+Of course, the battery life depends on your usage.

+Bottom line: if smart features are high on your priority list, Fitbit Versa 2 is the obvious choice as it offers smart features.
+The Inspire 2 simply doesn't offer them.

+You can personalize both Fitbit Versa 2 and Fitbit Inspire 2 with tons of clock face options.
+There is something for every style and every occasion.
+When it comes to color, Fitbit Versa 2 offers six color combinations: black and carbon, Bordeaux and copper rose (Amazon exclusive), navy and pink woven with copper rose (special edition), petal and copper rose, smoke woven with mist grey (special edition), and stone and misty grey.

+Fitbit Inspire 2 comes in three colors: black and rose, black and black, and black and white.
+If you want to personalize these wearables beyond the Fitbit options, you can always purchase one of the best third-party bands for Fitbit Versa 2 or Fitbit Inspire 2.
+When it comes to colors and customization, Fitbit Versa 2 comes out on top.
+It comes in more colors, and although both have lots of customizable clock faces to choose from, you'll personalize Versa 2 further with customizable apps.

-Fitbit Versa 2 vs Fitbit Inspire 2: Which should you buy?
+Fitbit Versa 2 vs. Fitbit Inspire 2: Which should you buy?

-So, should you buy the Fitbit Versa 2 or the Fitbit Inspire 2?
-If you're looking for an advanced smartwatch/fitness tracker combo, we would recommend springing for the Fitbit Versa 2.
-It's more expensive, but you get all of the features that come with the Fitbit Inspire 2, plus so much more like Amazon Alexa, Find My Phone, Customizable Clock Faces, wireless connectivity, the ability to store and play music, and more.

-If you're not into all of the smart tech and just want a basic fitness tracker that boasts an extra-long battery life, go for the Fitbit Inspire 2.
-Ultimately, it comes down to how you're going to use your wearable, how much you want to spend, and what your most desirable features are.
-Both are great Fitbit products, so you really can't go wrong!
+Ultimately, it comes down to whether you want or pass on smart features, as well as your budget.
+Both are great fitness wearables, so you really can't go wrong.
+Both the Versa 2 and Inspire 2 are excellent fitness trackers with nearly all the features Fitbit has developed, from Active Minutes to sleep tracking.
+So, it really does come down to those smart features and what you're willing to pay.

+If it's within budget and you want smart tech that will allow you to access Amazon Alexa, apps, the ability to store and play music, and make smart payments directly from your wrist, Fitbit Versa 2 is the obvious choice.
+If you're on a budget and won't utilize the smart features, Fitbit Inspire 2 is a great way to go.
+Either way, you're getting a quality fitness tracker.

 Smartwatch